-Organizations and individuals with legitimate business concerns...
+Organizations and individuals with legitimate business concerns

-- Lenders from whom you applied for loans
+• Len Ioar ders from whom you applied for

-- Unsolicited financial institutions who are interested in getting your business
+olicited financial institutions who are rested in getting your business

-- Your potential landlord
+• You r potential landlord

-- · Your insurance agent
+• You r insurance agent

-- Your employer
+• You ir employer

+11

 You skipped a credit card payment.
 What is your new score?